Meet Ross Morrison McGill

 I was honoured to represent the 90s as someone who has 'made their mark on education and society both locally and nationally, over the past 110 years'.

 Ross has sold over ~70,000 books worldwide.
 As a result of writing content on this blog, Bloomsbury Publishing asked him to write his first book, 100 Ideas – Outstanding Lessons in 2013 after a difficult period in his career.
 100 Ideas reached the top-30 of all books listed on Amazon, immediately after publication; Ross wrote and edited the book in just three months!
 His second book, Teacher Toolkit: helping you survive your first five years (September 2015) is very popular with new teachers as well as his third is the award-winning Mark Plan Teach, published in September 2017 which reached international success with 25,000 copies reaching schools across the world.
 This makes Ross Bloomsbury’s most successful education author, ever.

-Ross's fourth book, Just Great Teaching offers insights from schools across the UK and is gradually reaching (British) school leaders around the world.
-His fifth was a re-write of Mark Plan Teach (2.0), published in January 2021.
-Plans are already in motion for his sixth book title!
-He has also written for Schools Week newspaper and for the Guardian Education and The Telegraph; preview all his citation and publications in the press.
+Ross's fourth book, Just Great Teaching offers insights from schools across the UK and is gradually reaching (British) school leaders worldwide.
+His fifth was a re-write of Mark Plan Teach (2.0), published in January 2021, and his sixth, Guide To Memory explores the world of cognitive science.
+He has also written for Schools Week newspaper, for Guardian Education and The Telegraph.
+Take a look at all citations and publications in the press.

-Ross was recognised by Debrett’s in The Sunday Times (Dec 2015) and features in People of Today, which recognises over 20,000 individuals who are positively influencing Britain and inspiring others through their achievements and leadership.
+Ross was recognised by Debrett’s in The Sunday Times (Dec 2015) and features in People of Today, which recognises over 20,000 individuals who positively influence Britain and inspire others through their achievements and leadership.
 Ross's website regularly reaches the number one spot for most blogger and influencer awards; the pinnacle to date has been winning the UK Blog Awards for several years, particularly in other industries that recognise TeacherToolkit as a force for good in education...